Embed This Data

-Numerical grading of Libya’s overall economic freedom has been suspended in the 2013 Index because of the ongoing political turmoil that has resulted in a state of civil unrest and the significantly deteriorating quality of publicly available economic statistics.
+Numerical grading of Libya’s overall economic freedom remains suspended for the third year in a row in the 2015 Index because ongoing political turmoil has resulted in civil unrest and the deteriorating quality of publicly available economic statistics.
 Those facets of economic freedom for which data are still available have been individually scored.
 As a “repressed” economy with a score of 35.9, Libya was ranked last in the Middle East/North Africa region when it was last graded in the 2012 Index.

 Political unrest, violence, and militia rule have continued to plague Libya ever since Muammar Qadhafi’s ouster in 2011.
 Years of dictatorial rule left the economy largely dependent on oil resources.
 Structural and institutional mechanisms to guarantee sustained growth have been absent.
 Limited efforts to diversify the economy away from oil have been unsuccessful.

 Libya faces serious long-term and short-term challenges.
 In the short term, a political transition must be achieved that limits violence and political instability.
 Establishing the rule of law and effective governance will be critical if the weak central government is to repair the crumbling economic infrastructure destroyed during the civil war.